-When SSH server is enabled, an SSH security key is generated.
-The key is only valid until either the node is restarted or the SSH server is stopped and restarted (unless the preserve-key option is configured for SSH).
-The key size is non-configurable and set at 1024 bits.
-When the server is enabled, both inbound SSH and SCP sessions will be accepted provided the session is properly authenticated.
+When the SSH server is enabled, an SSH security key is generated.
+Unless the perserve-key command option is configured for SSH, the security key is only valid until the node is restarted or the SSH server is stopped and restarted.
+The key size is non-configurable and set to 2048 for SSHv2 RSA, and to 1024 for SSHv2 DSA and SSHv1 RSA.
+When the server is enabled, both inbound SSH and SCP sessions are accepted, as long as the session is properly authenticated.

-When the global SSH server process is disabled, no inbound SSH or SCP sessions will be accepted.
+When the global SSH server process is disabled, no inbound SSH or SCP sessions are accepted.